OSGeo/gdal/gdal/doc/source/drivers/raster/jpeg.rst

 ----------------

 JPEG files are created using the "JPEG" driver code.
-Only Byte band types are supported, and only 1 and 3 band (RGB) configurations.
+Only Byte band types are supported.

+Only 1 (greyscale), 3 band (intput should be in RGB colorspace. the driver will convert it automatically to YCbCr colorspace for storage, and will expose it back as RGB on reading) or 4 band (input should already by in CMYK colorspace.
+It will be exposed as RGB on reading by default, unless the :decl_configoption:`GDAL_JPEG_TO_RGB` configuration option is set to NO) configurations.

 JPEG file creation is implemented by the batch (CreateCopy) method.
-YCbCr, CMYK or YCbCrK colorspaces are not supported in creation.
+YCbCrK colorspace is not supported in creation.
 If the source dataset has a nodata mask, it will be appended as a zlib compressed mask to the JPEG file.